 “[Therefore] let us regard this universe, all of its life and evolution, and the evolution of human culture and the human mind with awe and wonder” (Stuart Kauffman 2008, p.
 232).

 Goethe also appreciated and revered the mysterious (“das Unbeschreibliche,” “das Unbegreifliche,” “das Geheimnis,” quoted in Troll 1926, pp. 2 and 107).
 And I think one can also find the other aspects of the Yin-Yang symbol in Goethe’s morphological writings.
 Although he emphasized identity, essential similarity or sameness, he also recognized a dynamic continuum molded by contraction and expansion, the two basic forces represented by Yin and Yang.
 He acknowledged different, even contradictory perspectives and their complementarity.
 And through the nondualistic unity of the particular and the unnamable whole he revered the mysterious source of everything, “den geheimnisvollen Urgrund aller Dinge” (Goethe 1831).
-Characterizing him only as a phenomenologist and his method only or mainly as intuitive judgement (anschauaende Urteilskraft), as it has been done so often, appears rather incomplete, one-sided, misleading, and a disservice to the “all-embracing Goethe” (Cusset 1982) who could recognize very different perspectives and could even go beyond them toward the mysterious ground of everything.
+Characterizing him only as a phenomenologist and his method only or mainly as intuitive judgement (anschauende Urteilskraft), as it has been done so often, appears rather incomplete, one-sided, misleading, and a disservice to the “all-embracing Goethe” (Cusset 1982).
+Although he wrote a short essay on intuitive judgement, subsequently he became very critical of it and concluded that, "the duel between the perceived and the ideated remains forever unresolved" and that art, not science, is nature's "most worthy interpreter."
 With regard to philosophers, we can find in Goethe ideas expressed by Anaximander, Heraclitus, Plato, Aristotle, Spinoza, the German Romantics, Kant, Hegel, Husserl, Nietzsche, Whitehead, Wittgenstein, Kosko, and others.
-And besides philosophical ideas we can also find the wisdom of mystics in Goethe who concluded:
+And besides philosophical ideas we can also find the wisdom and silence of mystics in Goethe who concluded:

 “Das schönste Glück des denkenden Menschen ist, das Erforschliche erforscht zu haben und das Unerforschliche ruhig zu verehren”